DerGuru/The-Resonant/New Chapters/Part4/P4-02_First_Student_and_Learning.md

 "No. I let you try too early.
 My fault."
 He examined the plate.
 The crack hadn't changed.
 "You're not ready for active shaping yet.
 We need more foundation work."

-"But you did this in two weeks—"
+"But you did this in two weeksâ€”"

 "I had RAE helping.
 You don't.
 You're doing this the hard way.
 Which means slower progress.
 And that's okay.
 That's normal.
 That's *safe*."